 From crispy pan-fried noodles to a bowl of wonton noodle soup, fresh Chinese egg noodles are a staple of Chinese restaurants.
 Just like Italian pasta or ramen, when cooked properly, they should have a firm bite and springy texture, and the wide variation in thickness and springiness makes Chinese egg noodles some of the most versatile to cook with.
-All week, we've been talking about the various types of noodles you might find at a good Chinese market and how best to cook them.
-Check out the whole series here.
+(Check out the entire Asian noodle guide here.)

 Crispy and a little saucy, egg noodles pan-fried until they form a crunchy-on-the-outside, tender-in-the-middle cake is a classic Hong Kong and Guangzhou dish.
 A nest of egg noodles are fried in a wok until golden brown and topped with a combination of stir-fried meat, seafood, or vegetables.
 Here's how to make my favorite version, topped with seafood in a light gravy.